Emotional Support Animal Benefits

 However, what you may not know is that you might qualify for your pet to be an Emotional Support Animal.

 Unlike Service Animals, Emotional Support Animals don’t have to undergo any sort of training.
-In fact, all you have to do to qualify is prove that your pet minimizes the negative symptoms associated with your emotional disability, whether it’s anxiety, depression, stress, etc… After registering your pet as an ESA, you’ll be able to enjoy the following benefits:
+In fact, all you have to do to qualify is prove that your pet minimizes the negative symptoms associated with your emotional disability, whether it’s anxiety, depression, or stress, through an emotional support animal letter… After registering your pet as an ESA, you’ll be able to enjoy the following benefits:

 Housing – Landlords Can’t Charge Pets Fees and Pet Deposits (Protected by the FHA)